 I look at the forecast as a nice app to have and use as a tool, but not the most critical app you should have.

 These come in handy until you can eventually memorize them.

 These diagrams show you how to set up your decoys for the most effectiveness, from deployment to quantity to placement.

-There’s a lot that goes into placing your decoys, and arguably, this is the most critical app when it comes to actually hunt.
+There’s a lot that goes into placing your decoys, and arguably, this is the most critical app when it comes to the actual hunt.

 How Can Apps Help You While Hunting?

-Hunting has a lot to do with movements, understanding how to rotate to different spots, and keep your distance so your gunshots and/or arrows hit their mark every single time.
+Hunting has a lot to do with movements, understanding how to rotate to different spots, and keeping your distance so your gunshots and/or arrows hit their mark every single time.